New Jersey Non-Competition (Non-Compete) Agreement Attorneys

 Enforcing a Non-Compete Agreement in New Jersey if You are a Business Owner

-- Protects a legitimate business interest
+- Protect a legitimate business interest

 - Does not deprive an employee of a right to make a living

-- Does not impose an unreasonable geographical limitation
+- Does not impose an unreasonable geographical limitation to earn a living or start a competing business

 - Does not remain in effect for an unreasonable amount of time

-What Should You Do as an Employee Who is asked to Sign a Non-Competition Agreement?
+What Should You Do as an Employee Who is Asked to Sign a Non-Competition Agreement?

 Call us right away.
 Not all employees should be asked to sign a non-compete agreement.
-Employees who are not upper management and do not have a unique function in the company typically should not be asked to sign since it is difficult to establish a legitimate business purpose in doing so and may prevent the individual from being able to make a living.
+Employees who are not upper management and do not have a unique function in the company typically should not be asked to sign a restrictive agreement since it is difficult to establish a legitimate business purpose in doing so and may prevent the individual from being able to make a living.

 Don’t let New Jersey’s complex employment laws keep you from exercising your rights.